newlifewj/handow-seed/README.md

     }
 ```

-You can launch the Handow-SHM server to run test demos or just run them by CLI.
+Launch the Handow-SHM server to run test demos or just run them with Handow CLI.

 #### SHM running Examples